sl-tech/ibmi-sendme/README.md

 Invoking
 ========
-Add library list that the objects are deployed
+Add library list that the objects are deployed.
-Type SENDME and add the file that you wish to email to yourself as the first parameter The remaining parameters I hope are self explanatory.
+Type SENDME and add the file that you wish to email to yourself as the first parameter.
+The remaining parameters I hope are self explanatory.